oberpierre/tools/ansible/README.md

 - **Security**:
   - [`enable_ufw_ssh.yml`](./enable_ufw_ssh.yml): Enables UFW firewall with allow rule for SSH connections
   - [`disable_pw_auth.yml`](./disable_pw_auth.yml): Disallows empty passwords and password authentication using sshd config.
-    > You will lose access to the server, if you have not yet set up a user with SSH keys (using [`create_users.yml`](./create_users.yml) or otherwise)!
+    > You will lose access to the server if you have not yet set up a user with SSH keys (using [`create_users.yml`](./create_users.yml) or otherwise)!
 - **Kubernetes**:
-  - [`k8s_setup.yml`](./k8s_setup.yml): Satisfying Kubernetes prerequisites by installing container runtime, open required ports, etc.
+  - [`k8s_setup.yml`](./k8s_setup.yml): Satisfies Kubernetes prerequisites by installing the container runtime, opening required ports, etc.
   - [`k8s_init_cluster.yml`](./k8s_init_cluster.yml): Initializing cluster using kubeadm and installing container network interface (CNI)
   - [`k8s_join_cluster.yml`](./k8s_join_cluster.yml): Joining the cluster for additional control plane and worker nodes.
 If a control plane is also serving as a worker, by being defined in the controller and worker list of your inventory file, it will "untaint" the control plane so it may be targeted by the scheduler to schedule pods.
-    > Make sure you understand the security implications if you want to use you control plane as a worker!
+    > Make sure you understand the security implications if you want to use your control plane as a worker!
 See: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#control-plane-node-isolation
   - [`k8s_setup_metallb.yml`](./k8s_setup_metallb.yml): Enabling LoadBalancer type resources using [MetalLB](https://metallb.universe.tf/) implementation.
 This may be needed if you run a baremetal node or if your cluster is running on a cloud platform that is not supported by Kubernetes, expressed by resources of type LoadBalancer remaining in "pending" state indefinitely when created.
+  - [`k8s_setup_nginx.yml`](./k8s_setup_nginx.yml): Installing [Ingress NGINX Controller](https://kubernetes.github.io/ingress-nginx/) to manage [Kubernetes Ingress resources](https://kubernetes.io/docs/concepts/services-networking/ingress/) enabling external access to services in you cluster.

 ## Usage

 1. **Set Up Ansible Inventory**: Create an inventory file containing "controller" and "worker" host lists (see [`example_inventory.yml`](./example_inventory.yml)) with the details of the servers you wish to manage.
 1. **Define Host Variables**: Use the `host_vars` directory to define variables specific to each host (see [`example.com.yml`](./host_vars/example.com.yml)), such as user details and SSH keys.
 1. **Create Ansible Vault** (optional): Create an Ansible Vault file in the `vars` directory (see [`example_user_vault.yml`](./vars/example_user_vault.yml)), required if you want to use [`create_users.yml`](./create_users.yml) to set up users with passwords.
 1. **Run Playbooks**: Execute the Ansible playbooks to perform the desired administration tasks, replacing `example_inventory.yml` with the path to your Ansible inventory file.
-It is advisable to review the different playbooks files before executing them, as they may provide further hints and considerations, and ultimately for the security of your servers as they may change configuration, create files, install packages, etc..
+It is advisable to review the different playbook files before executing them, as they may provide further hints and considerations, and ultimately for the security of your servers as they change configuration, create files, install packages, etc..
 Here is a short overview of the different playbooks and their use:

     - [`create_users.yml`](./create_users.yml): Make sure you have prepared an Ansible Vault file (see [`example_user_vault.yml`](./vars/example_user_vault.yml) for instructions) storing the password for your users, afterwards you may execute the script like this:
         - When executing as root: